About this course

 collecting archaeological material from ploughed fields

-We have a purpose-built archaeology building, equipped with the latest science-based laboratories.
+We have a purpose-built archaeology building, equipped with the latest science-based laboratories for Southampton BSc archaeology year abroad students to use.
 You'll gain hands-on experience with archaeological artefacts and materials, and receive the practical training needed for a career in archaeology.

-You'll spend a year abroad at one of our partner institutions such as the University of Malta or the Universidad Autonoma de Barcelona.
+You'll study archaeology with a year abroad at one of our partner institutions such as the University of Malta or the Universidad Autonoma de Barcelona.
 This will give you the chance to discover the theories and findings in exotic locations and boost your career opportunities.

 We’re also offering up to 10 bursaries of £1000 each to incoming students (subject to criteria).
 These are from the Terry Mason Bursary and the University of Southampton Archaeology Bursary Fund.